profile-pic

 AI-interview Questions & Answers

-Hey, hi, good morning, this is Vopi here.
-So I have a total of 7 years of experience with the field of cloud and DevOps engineering.
-So currently working with IBM as a senior DevOps and cloud engineering.
-So yeah, so I have total experience with good experience with AWS, and then like I do cloud Jenkins, Kubernetes and everything.
-So that's about myself.
+Good morning, this is Vopi.
+I have a total of 7 years of experience in the field of cloud and DevOps engineering.
+Currently, I work with IBM as a senior DevOps and cloud engineer.
+I have good experience with AWS, and I am proficient in cloud, Jenkins, Kubernetes, and other related technologies.
+That's about myself.

-So, like what we actually do is like when we dockerize the application, we will try to put into the artifactory, from artifactory we will try to pull the images as a containerization and then like we will put into a human it is to like EKS, so like that will be cross region or multi-region and that will be spread across the multiple zones, so like there won't be a downtime like when you perform multiple operations.
-So, that is why like a typical production environment needs to be performed when you are playing with some Kubernetes containerization or pods.
+So, when we actually do is when we dockerize the application, we will try to put it into the artifactory.
+From artifactory we will try to pull the images as a containerization and then we will put it into EKS, so it will be cross-region or multi-region and it will be spread across multiple zones.
+So, there won't be a downtime when you perform multiple operations.
+So, that's why a typical production environment needs to be set up when you are playing with some Kubernetes containerization or pods.

-So, methodology like I could recommend to use Agile methodology so that like CI, CD continuous integration, continuous deployment.
-So when you talk about the methodology like the two kinds of methodologies will come into picture.
-The first one would be like Agile one, so continuous integration, continuous development so that like there won't be a delay in like testing, integration, development and then like post production go live.
-So that is one of the main option of Agile and then like might be a CI, CD pipeline.
-So whatever changes you have made like everything parallel CI, CD so that like what are each and every changes you are making that will be pushed into the pipeline that will be developed test and like put into production.
-So maybe one option is like Agile and the other one is CI, CD.
+So, methodology I could recommend to use is Agile methodology so that we can use CI, CD, continuous integration, continuous deployment.
+When you talk about the methodology, two kinds of methodologies come into picture.
+The first one would be Agile, with continuous integration, continuous development so that there won't be a delay in testing, integration, development, and then post-production go live.
+That is one of the main options of Agile, and then we have a CI, CD pipeline.
+Whatever changes you make, everything will be done in parallel through CI, CD so that each and every change you make will be pushed into the pipeline, developed, tested, and put into production.
+Maybe one option is Agile and the other one is CI, CD.

-So, I am not sure of this question.
-So like what I could say is like, so maintaining the terraform state file could be one of the key reason, but I am not sure like what, in which meaning they are referring to this question.
-So terraform state file is a file like which manages the all the infra logs, like what are the things that are being created.
-So that file will be used to destroy, like when you want to destroy it in the future.
-So I think that is what like they are referring to, but I am already not sure about this.
+So, I am unsure about this question.
+What I could say is that maintaining the terraform state file could be one of the key reasons, but I am not sure what meaning they are referring to.
+The terraform state file is a file which manages all the infrastructure logs, including what things are being created.
+That file will be used to destroy resources, when you want to destroy them in the future.
+I think that is what they are referring to, but I am already unsure about this.

-So, during the like peak hours like what we can do is like maybe you can introduce a load balance in autoscaling place in concept.
-So, what autoscaling will do is like when there is an high load like it may take a vertical or horizontal load balance like autoscaling.
-So, based on the load like e-commerce website can be balanced using autoscaling.
-So, that like infra can be enlarged to different instance like different type or like it can be slowed down.
-So, depends on the requirement it can slow like increase and decrease.
-So, the best option like we could recommend AWS to handle is like an engineer to handle is like to use a autoscaling group.
-So, based on the answers.
-Since, it is an e-commerce like maybe like only for OT.
-Autoscaling in load balance could be a correct answer in this scenario.
+So, during peak hours, we can implement a load balance in the autoscaling concept.
+Autoscaling will take a vertical or horizontal load balance when there's a high load.
+Based on the load, an e-commerce website can be balanced using autoscaling.
+This way, the infra can be enlarged to different instances or slowed down.
+It depends on the requirement to increase or decrease.
+The best option to handle this is to use an autoscaling group, which is recommended.
+Since it's an e-commerce site, only for OT, autoscaling in load balance could be a correct answer in this scenario.